CS3219-AY2324S1/ay2324s1-course-assessment-g58/README.md

 2. Start docker

-3. Run `docker compose build` to build the images and containers
+3. Run `docker-compose up --build` to build and run images and containers

-4. Run `docker compose up` to start the container (Note: this will only start the user & question service)

-5. Note: this does not start the api-gateway.
+4. Note: this does not start the api-gateway.
 Follow the relevant `./gateway/README.md`

 ## Developer guide